chai2010/gettext-go/README.md

     golangPackageLocaleDir := "path/to/package/locale"
     tr, err := i.NewTranslatorRepository(i.TranslatorRepositoryOptions{LocaleDir: golangPackageLocaleDir})
     ```
-    **:warning: Warning**: Depending on the size of your app, the `TranslationRepository` can get be expensive to create.
+    **:warning: Warning**: Depending on the size of your app, the `TranslationRepository` can be expensive to create.
 For this reason, in most cases, you will want to initialize only one instance of TranslationRepository when you start your app/server and keep it available in memory.
 4. Now you can use your `TranslationRepository` to translate strings.
 See below for detailed usage instructions.

 ## Translation Functions